-You can also double-click on My Computer icon to display the My Computer window.
+You can also double-click on the My Computer icon to display the My Computer window.
 Double-click on the Control Panel icon.

 - 3. From the Control Panel window, double-click on the Display icon to show the Display Properties window. - 4.
-Select the tab Screen Saver. - On the lower section where you see Energy saving features of monitor, click on the setting boxes.
-The Power Management Properties window will appear. - 6.
-Specify the number of minutes before the monitor enters standby or completely shuts off.
-To re-display the screen, press the Shift key or move the mouse.
+Select the tab Screen Saver. - On the lower section where you see Energy saving features of monitor, click on the Settings... box.
+The Power Management Properties window opens. - 6.
+Specify the number of minutes before the monitor enters standby or completely shuts off, and then click on OK.